 Days 3 to 10 – Discomfort will start escalating as the days go by.
-Most people will experience intense body aches, insomnia, muscle pain, severe nausea with vomit, diarrhea, and often desperation.
+Most people experience intense body aches, insomnia, muscle pain, severe nausea, vomiting, diarrhea, and desperation.

 Days 10 to 14 – Symptoms might start subsiding, although exhaustion and depression can be severe.